1. Fintech and Crypto Law

 By providing creative and robust regulatory guidance at all stages of a payments business, our firm leads in supporting some of the most advanced and successful payments models today.

 Adam Atlas provides expert testimony in U.S. and other trials concerning payment processing and other payments-related norms and customs.

 Banks have opted to outsource the business of recruiting new merchants to offer them credit card and debit card processing services.
-Independent Sales Organizations (ISO) and Independent Sales Representatives (ISR) enter into agreements with processors and banks to recruit new merchants.
+Banking-as-a-Service (BAAS platforms), Payment Facilitators (PayFac), Independent Sales Organizations (ISO) and Independent Sales Representatives (ISR) enter into agreements with processors and banks to recruit new merchants.
 The firm advises on about one hundred such relationships per year.
 The advice includes negotiating key processor agreements, drafting agent and referral agreements, advising on acquisitions and financing as well as support in disputes.
 The firm has cultivated strong relationships working opposite all major US acquiring processors and banks and leverages those relationships to provide practical and efficient advice for ISOs and ISRs.

 3. MSB Licensing VCB Licensing and Compliance

 Money transmitters, virtual currency businesses, foreign exchange dealers and other money services businesses (MSB) are held to a higher standard of compliance and are often required to register in the US with FinCEN as well as with state banking departments.
 With the advent of new applications, the obligation to register is not as obvious as it was for traditional money transmitters.
 Here, the firm draws on its experience advising numerous payments models, to support MSBs in sorting through registration issues.
 The firm powers the popular MSB Blog as part of its compliance practice.
 Below is a map of state MSB regulators maintained by our firm:

 4. Anti-Money Laundering (AML) Policy Drafting